Grant Role-Based Access in SQL¶

 --service-account ${SERVICE_ACCOUNT_ID}

-If you start the SQL shell with your user account, you can still start
+If you start the Flink SQL shell with your user account, you can still start

 The specified service account identifier is cached in the shell client and isn’t validated when you make the assignment.
-If the identifier references a service account that doesn’t have access to compute pool resources, you’ll get an error why you try to submit a statement.
+If the identifier references a service account that doesn’t have access to topics referenced in the query, you’ll get an error why you try to submit a statement.

 Topic schemas¶